fbuetler/hammertime/README.md

 * Left shoulder button: dash
 * Right shoulder button: press to begin charging the hammer, relase to throw.
 * Start button: pause

+## Description

+Hammers are flying everywhere, the ground is breaking beneath your feet, and everyone is screaming at you to stop camping in a corner.
+Hammer Time is a fast-paced game that allows you to prove to your friends that you could best them in combat once and for all!
+Simple controls, short rounds and fast-paced gameplay make Hammer Time perfect for any party.
+The light-hearted graphics give the game a fun feel and allow you to enjoy some eye-candy, too.
+So hook up your controllers to the nearest Windows computer and let the chaos commence!

+The game is available for free download on [itch.io](https://lonely-hermit.itch.io/hammertime)